SNAPSHOT-India stocks, bonds, rupee, swap, call at 0415 GMT

 -------------------------------

-The benchmark 10-year bond yield steady at 7.80 percent, with traders awaiting retail inflation data due post-market hours for further direction.
+The benchmark 10-year bond yield up 1 basis point at 7.81 percent, with traders awaiting the retail inflation data due post market hours for further direction.

 INTEREST RATE SWAPS